Cambridge Heath railway station: British Railways (1948–1994)

-The privatisation era (1994-present day)
+Privatisation (1994–present)

 The station, along with neighbouring London Fields, was for many years only served during weekday peak periods, with regular daytime services not restarting until 1998, and evening and Saturday services from 2001.
 Oyster pay as you go cards were introduced at the station in 2008.
 The station and all services that call were previously operated by Abellio Greater Anglia.
 In May 2015, Cambridge Heath transferred to London Overground and now appears on the tube map.

 As of November 2018, the station will take part in a "pay by face" facial technology trial called "Gateless Gatelines".
 It will be used for a trial to "nudge" passengers into ensuring they tap their payment card.
 In the three-month data-gathering exercise 3D mapping "stereoscopic depth sensors" resembling ceiling-mounted shower heads will track people's movements.
 The system will be able to analyse from a person's movement through the gate whether they have touched in on the Oyster reader."